chazcornwall/math4610/tasksheets/tasksheet_04.md

 **Task 3**

-The code for the fixed-point iteration has been completed.
+The code for the fixed-point iteration root-finding method has been completed.
 [Here](https://github.com/chazcornwall/math4610/blob/master/src/fixedpoint.cpp) is a link to the source code, and [here](https://github.com/chazcornwall/math4610/blob/master/software_manual/fixedpoint.md) is a link to the entry in my software manual.

 <hr>